 - Assessments of the global warming impact of agricultural management.
 Contemporary cropping systems are not carbon neutral but could be.
 We research the global warming impacts of different management practices to inform the design of future farming systems that are climate mitigating.

-- Sources and control of N2O emissions from soils.
-N2O is one of the three major biogenic greenhouse gases (the others are CO2 and methane), and agricultural soils represent the most important anthropogenic sources of N2O globally.
+- Sources and control of nitrous oxide (N2O) emissions from soils.
+N2O is one of the three major biogenic greenhouse gases (the others are carbon dioxide and methane), and agricultural soils represent the most important anthropogenic sources of N2O globally.
 Understanding the fundamental microbial basis for these fluxes is important for its eventual control.